 The IAC and BEA agreed upon the further regular information exchange including information about operation of motion control system NPT A3000 of airoport Vnukovo presented by Transportation Safety Board of the Netherlands jointly with the system designer - Saab Technologies B.V. company.

-In accordance with Standard 6.6 of Annex 13 of "Aircraft Accident and Incident Investigation" to Convention International Civil Aviation the Chairperson of the Investigation team of the accident with Falcon 50EX F-GLSA aircraft occurred in Vnukovo airport (Moscow) on October 20, 2014 informs that the Investigation team has almost completed the range of activities necessary for determining the causes, circumstances and factors of the accident and prevention of the similar fatal accidents in the future and for the Final Report preparation as well.
+In accordance with Standard 6.6 of Annex 13 of "Aircraft Accident and Incident Investigation" to Convention International Civil Aviation the Chairperson of the Investigation team of the accident with Falcon 50EX F-GLSA aircraft occurred in Vnukovo airport (Moscow, RF) on October 20, 2014 informs that the Investigation team has almost completed the range of activities necessary for determining the causes, circumstances and factors of the accident and prevention of the similar fatal accidents in the future and for the Final Report preparation as well.
 The main of them are:

 • field stage of the investigation including making sketch maps of the crash site and examination of the aircraft fragments;